nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/events-and-listeners/how-to-customize-email-templates.md

 title: How to Customize Email Templates
 review:
     comment: ''
-    date: '2016-12-06'
+    date: '2017-12-14'
     status: ok
 details:
     howto:
-        excerpt: 'Learn how to create new alert&nbsp;email or override existing alert emails with Nuxeo Studio.'
+        excerpt: 'Learn how to create new alert email or override existing alert emails with Nuxeo Studio.'
         level: Beginner
         tool: Studio
         topics: Alerts